 Last week I asked the question, “What about the others?”
-What about those, who unlike Said Musa, are not delivered from martyrdom?
+What about those, who unlike Asia Bibi, are not delivered from martyrdom?
 How do we come to a Biblical understanding of their deaths?

 God’s ultimate delight is in His glory, and His purpose is to glorify Himself.
 Paul had come to the place that his delight was God’s delight.
-It did not matter whether he lived or died, if Christ was magnified, he considered himself to have been delivered.
+It did not matter whether he got out of prison alive or dead, if Christ was magnified, he considered himself to have been delivered.